jrief/django-formset/docs/source/styling.rst

   horizontally or vertically.
 * Select widgets with predefined options.
 * Select widgets with autocomplete behaviour.
-* Select widgets with allowing a limited number of multiple selections.
+* Select widgets allowing a limited number of multiple selections.
 * Select widgets with a source and target field, allowing a large number of multiple selections.
   This widget usually is used for fields mapping a many-to-many relation.
 * Textarea fields.
+* Rich textarea fields.
+* Slug input fields.
 * File upload fields with asynchronous upload and drag & drop support.

 Currently not supported widgets: